alidanapour/chip8_emulator/Product_Document.md

 ### Software methodology

 We follow Extreme Programming methodologies for this project.
 The project startup plan (release 0 product documentation) includes limited information about the work breakdown and project schedule.
-During development, for each release, an informal project plan and effort estimates are create with involvement from all team members (Sommerville, Software Engineering, 9th Edition).
+During development, for each release, an informal project plan and effort estimates are created with involvement from all team members (Sommerville, Software Engineering, 9th Edition).

 The team will meet weekly to create user stories.
 The stories are ranked by importance and each story is assigned some effort points to indicate how much effort it will take, relative to other stories.
 At the beginning of each release, the team decide what user stories to implement and more detailed tasks are created for those stories.
 After each release, team velocity (i.e., how many effort-points per working day the team got done) and use as input for planning of the next release.
 Members chose what stories they want to work on rather than being assigned some stories to ensure personal accountability and create motivation.